connorgannaway/HuddleBot/README.md

 ### Note for deployment:

 **[backend/backend/settings.py]**: *CORS_ALLOWED_ORIGINS will need the frontend webserver address added.
 ALLOWED_HOSTS will need the backend url path added.
 DEBUG needs to be set to false.
-DATABASES will need to be changed for non-sqlite3 applications*
+DATABASES will need to be changed for non-sqlite3 applications.* [MORE INFO](https://docs.djangoproject.com/en/4.0/howto/deployment/)

 To run: